vtermanis/jena/MOVE_ME_DynamicACL_notes.md

 - Why not implemented this in [Jena Permissions](https://jena.apache.org/documentation/permissions/evaluator.html)?
 Because right now it can reason about individual graphs/models, not whole datasets.
 In addition this is expected to not perform as well as Fuseki ACL, which uses TDB hooks.
 (See also previous discussion [here](https://jena.markmail.org/thread/d44ecdeyn4dnspgx).)

-- Who not implement this is a query-rewrite, applying a set of `FROM` clauses to restrict visibility?
+- Why not implement this is a query-rewrite, applying a set of `FROM` clauses to restrict visibility?
 This would require parsing of the input query (or modification of the generated `Query` object) and from limited testing, a large set of FROM clauses does not perform very well.
 (See same discussion as in above bullet point.)

 ## How